Weihongshen/Sysc3303_A1/README.md

 IntermediateHost.java is a intermediate host to pass the message to the server from client.

-Server.java is receive message from client (through interhost) and then parse the message and send back to the client.
+Server.java is receive message from client (through intermediate host) and then parse the message and send back to the client.

 # Set up step: